thewca/wca-regulations/wca-regulations_2012.md

 - 10e) A puzzle is solved when all face colours are reassembled and all parts are aligned within the limits specified below:
   - 10e1) For each two adjacent parts (e.g. two parallel, adjacent slices of a cube) of the puzzle that are misaligned more than the limit described in Regulation 10f, the puzzle shall be considered to require one additional move to solve (see "Block Turn Metric" in Article 12).
   - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
-  - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
+  - 10e3) If one move is required, the puzzle shall be considered solved with a time penalty (+2 seconds).
-  - 10e4) If more than one move is required, the attempt is disqualified.
+  - 10e4) If more than one move is required, the puzzle is considered unsolved (DNF).
 - 10f) Limits of acceptable misalignment for puzzles:
   - 10f1) Cube-shaped puzzles: at most 45 degrees.
   - 10f2) Megaminx: at most 36 degrees.
   - 10f3) Pyraminx: at most 60 degrees.
   - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).
 - 10g) For Magic (and similar puzzles) the minimum acceptable angle between adjacent tiles is 135 degrees.
-  - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a penalty of 2 seconds.
-For all other cases, the result shall be recorded as DNF.
+  - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a 2 second time pen.
+For all other cases, the puzzle is unsolved (DNF).
 - 10h) Puzzles not specified in this article shall be judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.